A curriculum designed for Lyme Community Primary School

 I believe that the teaching of Geography should inspire pupils to have a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 By the time our children leave Lyme Primary, I wish for them to be responsible global citizens, who have a solid understanding of place and that they appreciate and respect the diverse cultures and traditions around the world.
 I believe that Geography helps to prepare our children for life in the 21st century.
 I love to see our children being passionate about where they come from and the world around them.

 At Lyme Community Primary School our motto is ‘Inspire, Challenge, Achieve and Nurture’.
 Our Geography curriculum aims to inspire the children through the learning questions in KS1 and KS2.
 In Early Years, we encourage and aim to inspire our children to develop their understanding of the world through activities such as Seasonal Walks - beginning to learn about the environment in their local area in the different seasons of the year and to begin to understand their sense of place in the world by learning about different countries.
-In addition, in Early Years, we use core texts to develop children's 'Understanding the World' - from these core texts we then use carefully planned provision activities to develop the chiildren's understanding.
+In addition, in Early Years, we use core texts to develop children's 'Understanding of the World' - from these core texts we then use carefully planned provision activities to develop the chiildren's understanding.
 Children are challenged throughout all their Geography learning to extend their skills by diving deeper into their understanding of a particular objective.
 At Lyme Community Primary School, we aim for every child to ‘Achieve’ no matter of their abilities or needs – in Geography this may mean providing additional support / pre-teaching and post-teaching of Key Vocabulary or by providing alternative ways for children to show their understanding – for example: an adult may act as a scribe when a child’s knowledge of key objectives is being assessed.
 At Lyme Community Primary School, when teaching Geography our children are very much encouraged to be nurturing towards each other and the world around them.

 The following websites may inspire you:-